Charles Mack (performer)

 He married Marian Robinson.
 They divorced in 1931.
 He later married Myrtle Buckley on July 24, 1932, in San Diego, California.

 He died on January 11, 1934, in Mesa, Arizona, in a car accident.
 He was driving when a tire blew out and the car overturned several times.
 His wife was injured but survived.
 Also in the car were his daughter, Mary Jane Mack, George Moran and Mack Sennett.
 The funeral arrangements were made by W. C. Fields and William S. Hart.
 Hart gave the eulogy and Noah Beery sang.
 He was buried in Forest Lawn Memorial Park in Glendale, California.
 His estate was valued at $50,000 (approximately $ today).

+He was sued by his architect after claiming he had designed and supervised construction of his Newhall home.